Crisp and Co. Banner Image

 There are some exceptional circumstances which may provide someone with the grounds to appeal a divorce application, which the courts may need to take into consideration.
 This includes situations where the English and Welsh courts do have the jurisdiction to deal with the divorce, the marriage is not deemed to be valid, or you are already divorced.

-After a Conditional Order is issued, there is a further 6-week waiting period before an applicant, or joint applicants, can apply for what is known as a Final Order.
+After a Conditional Order of divorce is issued, there is a further 6-week waiting period before an applicant or joint applicants can apply for what is known as a Final Order.
 This was previously called the Decree Absolute.

 Once the Final Order is granted, the divorce or civil partnership is considered legally over.